jdesbonnet/zifon_pt5000/README.md

 Gimbal to remote control packet:  bytes index 4 to 6 (3 bytes, little endian) : 24bit azimuth angle.
 Multiply by ( 360 / 262144 ) to get azimuth in degrees.
 Payload bytes index 7 - 9 (3 bytes, little endian): 24 bit elevation axis angle.
 Multiply by ( 360 / 262144 ) to get elevation axis in degrees.
 Note: this is not the elevation relative to the horizontal.
 0 degrees is one stop of the tilt axis, so that needs to be adjusted to get elevation relative to the horizontal.
 The other bytes are still to be determined but the battery status must be in there (probably the last two bytes).

 Remote control to gimbal packet:  Byte index 4 is the joystick left-right deflection (absolute) and byte 5 is up-down joystick deflection (absolute).
 I think allowed values are 0 - 8?.
 Byte 6 encodes if there is any deflection (bit4) and the sign (direction) of the deflection (bit2).
 Byte 7 is similar for the joystick up/down axis.
 There is a lot more to this TBD.

+In addition to the above two packet types, the remote control unit sends many what I assume are 'ping' packets with byte index 1 set to 0x00.
+The purpose of these packets is still not fully understood.

 ### Transmitting packets to control the gimbal